Deworming Cats and KittensLast updated: August 23, 2022 by Amy Hanson, DVM

 Deworming cats is not the same as dogs.
-Cats won't take meds just because you think they should, so we must be sure we get the medication in them.
+Cats won't take medicine just because you think they should, so we must be sure we get the medication in them.
 You've probably also noticed that there aren't as many dewormers labeled for cats.
 Even though there are fewer products with cat labels, several are effective and safe!

 Cats commonly pick up parasites from hunting or eating bugs.
 The common problem seen in cats with parasites is a dull coat with shedding issues and an unthrifty appearance.
 In severe cases, cats will display weight loss, a grumpy attitude and GI upset.